hsson/brkt-cli/esx.md

   -h, --help            show this help message and exit
 ```

+# Networking requirements

+The following network connections are established during image encryption:

+* **brkt-cli** downloads the latest Metavisor OVF image from `https://s3-us-west-2.amazonaws.com/solo-brkt-prod-ovf-image`
+* **brkt-cli** establishes a HTTPS session with the vCenter (or ESX) server
+over port 443.
+The port number can be overriden with the `--vcenter-port`
+(or `--esx-port`) flag.
+* **brkt-cli** gets encryption status from the Encryptor instance on port 80.
+The port number can be overridden with the `--status-port` flag
+* The Encryptor talks to the Bracket service at `yetiapi.mgmt.brkt.com`.
+In
+order to do this, port 443 must be accessible on the following hosts:
+  * 52.32.38.106
+  * 52.35.101.76
+  * 52.88.55.6
+* **brkt-cli** talks to `api.mgmt.brkt.com` on port 443

+# Encrypting images using vCenter

+The `vmware encrypt-with-vcenter` subcommand performs the following steps to create
+an encrypted VM template:

+1. Get the latest Metavisor OVF release image stored in S3.
+1. Connect to the vCenter host.
+1. Launch an encryptor instance using the downloaded Metavisor OVF.
+1. Attach the unencrypted guest root volume to the encryptor instance.
+1. Copy the unencrypted root volume to a new, encrypted volume.
+1. Detach the unencrypted guest root volume from the encryptor instance.
+1. Clone the running encryptor instance to a new VM template, or export
+to an OVA or OVF (depending on the selected options)
+1. Terminate the encryptor instance
+1. Print the encrypted VM template name

 # Encrypting images with vCenter

 The `vmware encrypt-with-vcenter` creates an encrypted VMDK from a base (unencrypted)